 “Levy delivers all the goods on Hollywood’s iconic, storied, and scandalous hotel.” —The Portland Tribune

 Shawn Levy is the former film critic of The Oregonian and KGW-TV.
 His writing has appeared in Sight and Sound, Film Comment, American Film, Interview, The New York Times, The Los Angeles Times, The Guardian, The Hollywood Reporter, and The Black Rock Beacon.
-He is the author of eleven books, including Rat Pack Confidential, Paul Newman: A Life,King of Comedy: The Life and Art of Jerry Lewis, and Dolce Vita Confidential.
+His books include Rat Pack Confidential, Paul Newman: A Life,King of Comedy: The Life and Art of Jerry Lewis, and Dolce Vita Confidential.
 He jumps and claps and sings for victory in Portland, Oregon.